js05212/NPN/README.md

 This is the code for the NIPS paper ['Natural-Parameter Networks: A Class of Probabilistic Neural Networks'](http://wanghao.in/paper/NIPS16_NPN.pdf).

+It is a class of probabilistic neural networks that treat both weights and neurons as distributions rather than just points in high-dimensional space.
+Distributions are first-citizens in the networks.
+The design allows distributions to feedforward and backprop across the network.
+Given an input data point, NPN will output a predicted distribution with information on both the prediction and uncertainty.

 Note that this is the code for Gaussian NPN to run on the MNIST and Boston Housing datasets.
 For Gamma NPN or Poisson NPN please go to the other repo.